emlaver/bahir/sql-cloudant/README.md

    may be added or deleted in the database between loading data into different Spark partitions.

+If loading Cloudant docs from a database greater than 100 MB, set `cloudant.endpoint` to `_changes` and `spark.streaming.unpersist` to `false`.
+This will enable RDD persistence during load against `_changes` endpoint and allow the persisted RDDs to be accessible after streaming completes.
+See the [Spark Programming Guide](https://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence) for more details on persistence and valid storage level options to use with `storageLevel` option.

 See [CloudantChangesDFSuite](src/test/scala/org/apache/bahir/cloudant/CloudantChangesDFSuite.scala)
 for examples of loading data into a Spark DataFrame with `_changes` API.